jnahan/equitable-syllabus-project/README.md

 [Check out the website here](https://itp.nyu.edu/esp/#/)

-The Equitable Syllabus Project at NYU’s ITP (Interactive Telecommunications Program) department provides resources to help faculty create inclusive and equitable syllabi.
-These resources include research service, syllabus guide, syllabus workshop, and curated database of resources representing minority groups.
+The Equitable Syllabus Project at NYU’s ITP (Interactive Telecommunications Program) department provides resources to help faculty create inclusive and equitable syllabus.
+This website provides a centralized location professors can visit to find and utilize these resources.

-However, the lack of centralized access point for these resources made them difficult to utilize.
-Additionally, the database was on Google sheets, which made it difficult for faculty to find the information they needed.
-To solve this problem, I designed the Equitable Syllabus Project website to help professors take advantage of these tools and create a syllabus that can foster a more inclusive learning environment.
+The resources provided include:
+- Syllabus Guide: template to help professors develop their course syllabus
+- Research Database: filterable database of equity-centered resources
+- Research Assistance Service: get help finding resources for your syllabus
+- Syllabus Review Workshop: collaborative workshop sessions to rework your syllabus

+This project was designed in Figma and developed with React.
+SheetsDB API was used to create the database as the original database was hosted on Google Sheets, and this API allowed researchers to continue finding and logging new resources easily.

 ## How to run 🛠
 1. Installation: `npm install`